Stroik/whovote/README.md

 # whovote
-Hybrid App build it with Ionic Framework
+Hybrid App built it with Ionic Framework